Cordoba

 Medina Azahara

-This is the second monument that justifies the journey to Córdoba and is significantly less visited than the Mezquita.
-Medina Azahara was the palace-city built by Abd al-Rahman III starting in 936 CE, designed as the administrative capital of the Caliphate and as a physical statement of his power.
-The complex was built in a decade on the slopes of the Sierra Morena, 8 kilometres west of Córdoba.
-At its peak, it employed 10,000 workers and housed 20,000 people.
+This is the monument that justifies the journey to Cordoba and is significantly less visited than the Mezquita.
+Abd al-Rahman III began building Medina Azahara in 936 CE as the administrative capital of the Caliphate: a complete palace-city on the slopes of the Sierra Morena, 8 kilometres west of Cordoba.
+At its peak it employed 10,000 workers and housed 20,000 people.
+The city was sacked and burned in civil wars in 1010, less than 80 years after construction began, and remained buried and largely forgotten until systematic excavation began in the 20th century.

 The Jewish Quarter